thibaud200/light_novel/README.md

 Python scripts to convert PNG or JPG image files into EPUB files using OCR (Tesseract) and Calibre.
 It's my first real script in Python — I'm more familiar with Java — so I know it can surely be perfected.

+##  Future Roadmap
+### GUI Improvements
+   - EPUB Button: Add a button to the GUI to launch the epub_orchestrator.py script directly after the OCR phase.(most likeliy a new tab)

+### script Improvement
+   - Centralized Configuration: Integrate the settings of epub_orchestrator.py into a dedicated configuration file, making all paths and tools configurable via the interface.
+   - Full Localization: Apply the same localization system (get_translator()) to the epub_orchestrator.py script to make its messages translatable.

 ---

 ## 1. Prérequities